cseanburns/systems-librarianship/src/2a-using-gcloud-virtual-machines.md

 > server virtualization, OS virtualization, (which is the technology we cover here),
 > and network functions virtualization.

-In this course, we're going to use gcloud (via Google) to provide our VMs.
+In this course, we're going to use Google Cloud to provide our VMs.
+I will provide two sets of instructions that you can choose from: one for using the `gcloud` command line interface (CLI) and the other for using the web console to connect to your Google Cloud virtual machines.
 There are other cloud service providers available that you can explore on your own.
 You can also play with [VirtualBox][virtualbox] (on your own), which I've used in prior classes, to install VMs on your own computers.